GuidoGlielmi/YoProgramo-app/README.md

 # YoProgramoApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

+To see a live app, follow the link: [YoProgramo app](https://yoprogramoapp.web.app)

+## Instalation

+To have this up and running, install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+Once npm instalation is done, set up necessary packages:

+`npm install -g @angular/cli`

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build